Blue Mind (What is it?)

 - Red Mind – edgy highs at best alert, aware and responsive at worst stressed anxious and fearful

-- Grey Mind – numbed out, overly dissociated, lethargy
+- Grey Mind – numbed out, overly dissociated, overwhelm and lethargy

 - Blue Mind – calm, centred, wisdom with a sense of wider connection as part of a greater whole

 Did you know – the brain processes serially, it is impossible to multi-task.
 Excess background “noise” creates continual partial attention.

 We also reconnect with simple qualities such as awe and gratitude.
 Emotions that can become lost within fast paced environments where raised benchmarks create a perception that cynicism holds status.

 We work with your sensory awareness using techniques to develop your attention skills… to pay attention, not force attention.